-- What were the key events that led to the colonization of the New World?
+What were the key events that led to the Age of Exploration?

-What were the effects of interactions between Native Americans and colonists?
+What were the effects of interactions between Native Americans and Europeans?

 Conversation starters ...

-Fizz and Martina- explain how to solve a problem without using numbers
+- Fizz and Martina-how to explain how you solved a problem without using any numbers

-Pencils- Do they have enough at school to be prepared for class?
+- Pencils- Do they have enough at school to be prepared for class?
+Many do not!

 Field trip to Bay Square Assisted Living Center: February 8